+Buckeye Firearms, a pro-gun lobby said, “Criminals don’t try to break into every car.
+They profile vehicles just like they profile potential victims on the street.
+They’re looking for an obvious and easy target.
+NRA decals on the window or gun-related bumper stickers are a clue that guns may be in the vehicle.
+Firearm accessories or hunting gear visible through the windows are also a tipoff.
+Where you park also matters.
+Don’t park on the street if you can, park in a garage or a secure lot.
+If you must park outside, park in a well-lit area.
+If you’re parking overnight, take all your valuables with you,” said Dean Rieck, Executive Director of Buckeye Firearms.
 Let me break it down for you: your car is not a gun safe.
 And as the holiday season ramps up, cases of car windows being smashed and valuables being stolen are just going to keep rising.
 It’s easy to to break a window in your car, truck or SUV and take whatever a thief wants.
 And if you’ve left your gun in there, congratulations, you just armed a criminal.

-Yeah, you’re also out a chunk of money for the gun itself, but personally I’d be more concerned about the firearm that’s now in the hands of someone who thinks crime is the way to fund their lives.
+Yeah, you’re also out a chunk of money for the gun itself, but personally I’d be more concerned about the firearm that’s now in the hands of someone who thinks crime is the way to fund their lifestyle.

 If you’re in a situation where leaving your handgun in your vehicle is the only option, get a real safe.
 Hornady’s RAPiD Vehicle Safe is a legit option (I own a couple myself).
 The RAPiD has a 14-gauge steel housing, internal hardened locking lugs, and a steel cable that can be attached to a seat frame.
 It can be opened using a four-to-six digit programmable security code, one of the RFID wristbands or key fobs it ships with, or one of a pair of barrel keys.
 Power comes from either four AAA batteries or a 12-volt car adapter.

 If you’re at home, that’s going to be in your gun safe, not parked in your driveway in your car.
 Your car’s gun safe won’t do you much good if the entire car is stolen, will it?